 When a stockbroker intentionally mismanages an investor’s funds for the broker’s own benefit, that broker may be liable under a civil claim for stockbroker fraud.

-Types of Stockbroker Fraud
+Common Types of Stockbroker Fraud

 Just because your investment was not profitable does not mean that you have a case for stockbroker fraud.
 Likewise, just because your investment did not do as well as anticipated, that does not necessarily mean that your stockbroker engaged in fraudulent activity.